Reinierandrew/credit-risk-classification/README.md

 * derogatory marks
 * total debt

-The goal is to create a model with which I can accurately predict of a loan is healthy or at high risk of defaulting.
+The goal is to create a model with which I can accurately predict if a loan is healthy or at high risk of defaulting.

-In analysing the dataset a concern is the low number (3%) of high risk loans on which I can build a prediction.
+In analysing the dataset a concern is the low number (3%) of high risk loans on which a prediction.

 ### Logistic regression